-“The People’s Algorithms: Social Credits and the Rise of China’s Big (Br)other,” in The Politics of New Numbers, Robert Salais and AM Mennicken, eds.
-Basingstoke: Palgrave Macmillan, forthcoming 2020.
+“The People’s Algorithms: Social Credits and the Rise of China’s Big (Br)other,” in The New Politics of Numbers, Robert Salais and AM Mennicken, eds.
+Basingstoke: Palgrave Macmillan, forthcoming 2021.

 “Unreal Estate: Postsocialist China’s Dystopic Dreamscapes,” Postsocialist Landscapes: Real and Imaginary Spaces from Stalinstadt to Pyongyang, Thomas Lahusen and Schamma Schahadat, eds.
-Bielefeld: Transcript, forthcoming 2020.
+Bielefeld: Transcript, 2020, 305-320.

 “Ruins for Politics: Selling Industrial Heritage in Postsocialist China’s Rust Belt,” in Constructing Industrial Pasts, Stefan Berger, ed.
 Oxford: Berghahn Books, 2020, 251-269.

 “Sending Films to the Countryside,” in Afterlives of Chinese Communism: Political Concepts from Mao to Xi, Christian Sorace, Ivan Franceschini and Nicholas Loubere, eds.
 Acton: Australian National University Press, 2019, 243-246.

 “Futures and Ruins: The Politics, Aesthetics, and Temporality of nfrastructure,” China Made, vol. 4, no. 2, (April 2019), 78-83.

 “Portable and Precarious: Life and Spectacle in China’s Construction Camps,” Radical History Review, vol. 128, no. 132, (October 2018), 173-179.